qumengxue/RIO/README.md

-# RIO Dataset
+# 🍸️RIO Dataset
-This repository is a demo of the RIO common set.
+This is the official repository for RIO dataset, including dataset downloads, maintenance, baseline method implementation and validation.
+If you find our dataset helpful in your work, please ⭐star and 📖cite our work.

-## Example
+## 📌Data Example
 You can follow the steps in example.ipynb to read and visualize some sample ground truth.

 Here is a ground truth example from the dataset: